sanctusgee/csca5702-dataviz-final/README.md

 **License**

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project uses the MIT License - see the LICENSE file for details.

 **Contributing**

-This is an academic project, but feedback and suggestions are welcome!
-Please feel free to open an issue or submit a pull request.
+This is a school project, but I'd love feedback!
+Feel free to open an issue or suggest improvements.